General enquiries: 0800 326 5559

 Please call our 24-Hour Helpline: 0800 326 5559

-Someone researching rehab on their laptop
+Someone researching detox at drug and alcohol rehab Bradford on their laptop

 Your local council will ultimately decide whether your application is accepted, and they will require you to liaise with a drug and alcohol support team as well as demonstrate that you are determined and motivated to recover.